Back

 Genetics

-If early glabellar rhytidids are common among your family members, you may develop them early.
-Skin types differ genetically.
-Some skin types are more prone to fine lines and wrinkles while others can delay the development of these ageing signs.
+If early frown lines run in your family, you may get them young.
+Skin types differ from person to person: some are more prone to fine lines and wrinkles, while others hold these signs off for longer.
 (2)

-People who are exposed to the sunlight all the time develop fines lines and wrinkles earlier than others.
-The Ultraviolet rays (UV) break down the collagen and elastin in the skin and reduce the production of new collagen and elastin.
+People who spend a lot of time in the sun develop fine lines and wrinkles earlier than others.
+UV rays break down the collagen and elastin already in the skin and slow the making of new ones.
 (3)

-Your face is more likely to develop glabellar rhytids if you smile, squint, frown, or do any other facial expression too often.
-The temporary lines turn into permanent lines over time.
+Your face is more likely to develop frown lines if you smile, squint, or frown a lot.
+The temporary lines harden into permanent ones over time.
 (4)

 Stress